inspire-eu-validation/ats-invocable-sds/README.md

 Abstract Test Suite for "Invocable Spatial Data Services" as defined in the Technical Guidance for INSPIRE Spatial Data Services and services allowing spatial data services to be invoked.

-*Note*: This ATS is in draft stage, none of the tests have an official INSPIRE MIG approval.
+*Note*: This ATS is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.

 ## External document references